TheGeneralJay/TheGeneralJay/README.md

 <h1>Amanda Gurney | Computer Programming Graduate</h1>
 <h2>She / They | 25 | Canada</h2>
 Welcome to my GitHub page!
-I am a beginner programmer with a desire to learn.
-I am currently taking courses with George Brown College in Toronto.
-I am not too certain on what I want to focus on, so I am dipping my toe into whatever languages interest me at the moment.
-I am still learning, and am always open to suggestions or help.
-It's much appreciated!
+I am an aspiring software developer with a desire to learn.
+I have recently graduated with a diploma in Computer Programming and Analysis at George Brown College in Toronto.

 <!--